ibm-cloud-docs/apiconnect/tutorials/tut_prereq_install_toolkit.md

 3. Check the installed version.
     `apic -v`

-4. Enter the following command on the command line: `npm install -g microgateway`.
+4. Run the following command: `npm install -g microgateway`

-We will use the Microgateway as a local test server.
+The Microgateway functions as a local test server.